-Energy providers like British Gas and Npower use our fear of losing heating or hot water to jack up prices of boiler breakdown insurance.
+Energy providers such as British Gas and Npower use our fear of losing heating or hot water to jack up prices of boiler breakdown insurance.
 Yet with just 10 minutes' work, you can cut almost £100/year off the cost of arranging boiler cover, with a cheaper standalone insurer.

 In this guide